air-display/airplay-internal/src/pairing_process.md

    FPLY............
    ```

    The second sender request starts the real fairplay pairing process.
-In this request body we can get the
+In this request body it is a FPLY message.
+All FPLY messages has the common structure:

    Response:
    ```